ShiqiYu/CPP/README.md

 * Copy constructor
 * Assign operator
 * Default destructor
-* How pointer members work defaultly
+* How pointer members work by default

 ### An Example with Dynamic Data Allocation